Vincent Sheheen: 2010

 Sheheen announced his intention to run for governor of South Carolina with the Democratic party on February 6, 2009.
 On June 8, 2010, Sheheen won the primary over State Superintendent Jim Rex, and was the party's nominee for governor in the November general election.
 He lost in the general election to the Republican party's nominee, State Representative Nikki Haley, by a margin 51% to 47%.

 2014

 Sheheen announced his intention for a second run for governor in 2014.

 He ran lost to Haley again in 2014, as she won 55 percent of the vote to his 41 percent.

-Introduced legislation passed into law

-Listed are some notable pieces of legislation sponsered by States Senator Sheheen, full information and bill lookup can be found on his legislative portal.